Ampleforth College: Education

 The school says that its primary concern is to provide pupils with not just academic, sporting and other achievements, but also "a spiritual compass for life": moral principles to give guidance in a secular world; within a context where the "Benedictine ethos permeates pupils' experience".

 The Good Schools Guide called the school an "Unfailingly civilised and understanding top co-educational boarding Catholic school that has suffered from time to time as a result of its long liberal tradition."
 The Guide adds also that there is "A refreshing openness and honesty about the place these days."

 Its academic admissions policy is not as exacting as that exercised by some other English public schools.
 The school is typically between 150-200 in the annual league tables of public examination results, although it was ranked 6th nationally in the 2004 "value added" table.
 It maintains a scholarship set, with about 5% of pupils gaining the offer of a place at Oxford or Cambridge.
 More than 90% go on to university.

 In 2018 the school failed an inspection by the Independent Schools Inspectorate regarding boarding provision, and the school was issued with a formal notice requiring the school to produce an Action Plan to resolve the failings.
 The Charity Commission had earlier removed pupil safeguarding responsibilities from the school's trustees, and the headmaster had been suspended from the Headmasters' and Headmistresses' Conference over safeguarding concerns.

 In May 2019, the Department of Education performed an unannounced inspection, with poor results.
 In July 2019 it was reported that the school's acting head was stepping down after 10 months in the job.

 However, in spring 2019 the school passed a compliance inspection under a new head.

 Following a September 2020 report, still unpublished as of November 2020, the Secretary of State for Education, Gavin Williamson, wrote to the college ordering them to stop admitting new pupils over safeguarding failures; the college said that it intended to appeal.
 The ban was lifted the following April.

 School life

 Though originally a boys' school the college is now fully co-educational.
 In 2009 an OFSTED Social Care report said that the overall quality of care was outstanding; in 2013 it was deemed "excellent".

+The college sports centre, named after Saint Alban, is also available for private hire.